15 Data Structure, Algorithms, and Programming Courses to Crack Any Coding Interview

 This is the third course I have chosen from Educative for programmers preparing for coding interview and that’s becuase Educative really have the best collection of coding interview courses.
 This course tackles another difficult topic of Dynamic Programming from coding interviews.

-If you don’t know Dynamic Programming is a technique to solve complex problems by breaking down into smaller similar problems.
+If you don’t know Dynamic Programming is a technique to solve complex problems by breaking them down into smaller similar problems.
 It uses Recursion and Memoization to solve individual parts to eventually solve the bigger problem, but it’s not easy to master.

-This course will give you all the knowledge you need to master Dynamic Programming and you will learn by solving the most popular dynamic programming problem from interviews so that you are ready to solve them when you really need it.
+This course will give you all the knowledge you need to master Dynamic Programming and you will learn by solving the most popular dynamic programming problem from interviews so that you are ready to solve them when you really need them.